www.freebsd.org Moolenaar.net vim.sf.net

 Moolenaar is a name that originates in Holland.
-It is a profession: A person that operates a mill.
-Translations:
+It is a profession: A person that operates a mill, usually a windmill.

-Miller English Molinaro Italian Møller Norwegian Mlynář Czech
+Miller English Mugnaio Italian Møller Norwegian Mlynář Czech

 Molinero Spanish Molenaar modern Dutch Mjölnare Swedish Mlynár Slovak